 (Top photo and final photo courtesy of Eva Player)

 I bet I was the only ten-year-old kid who knew that the address of The Toronto Star was 1 Yonge Street, Toronto.
 I knew this piece of completely useless information because at the tender age of five years old, I had a paper route – The Toronto Star.
 I exaggerate slightly.
 The route was actually my older brother’s but, I had been given the responsibility of delivering a single paper to one out-of-the-way customer: Mrs. Wilson– about ten doors north of our house.
-I got paid a hefty 5 cents per week for such a tough job.
+I got paid 5 cents per week for this.
 It was much to my embarrassment though, when the phone would ring while all nine of us were ensconced at the supper table and Mom would look at me and say, Morgan, did you deliver your paper?
 Invariably I had forgotten.
 I would have been too busy at play to think of it.
 I had to then drop my fork and run off with Mrs. Wilson’s paper.
-As the years went by I was given more and more papers to deliver and customers to collect from and one day I found that the whole route was mine – handed down from Matt to Mark to Job and finally, to me.
+As the years went by I was given more and more of the route to deliver and customers to collect from and one day I found that the whole route was mine – handed down from Matt to Mark to Job and finally, to me.

 The Saturday Star was so heavy that, in order for me to be able to deliver all the papers from one load, I had to lug the bag to the top of our front, concrete stoop.
 I would sit on the third step and back into the head-sling of the loaded paper bag and then, leaning way over until my nose was almost touching the ground, I would stagger forward and allow the full weight of the bag to sit on my back.
 Not a parent-figure in site to worry about me injuring my neck.
 I often wondered how badly off I would be if I were to just fall the wrong way?
 Or, if I were to stumble, out-of-control onto the street, would the car that hit me be damaged by the sack of papers on my back or would I just simply be crushed beneath them?